SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.13.md

 #### Configuration IP address/host and accepted IP addresses for smart-serial connection in CI type \[ID_29411\]

 When you edit a CI type containing a smart-serial connection (by going to *Admin* > *CI types* > *Overview* in the IDP app, and clicking *Edit* for the CI type in the table), new options are now available to specify the IP address/host and accepted IP addresses.
-To configure these options, in the CI type wizard, click the* Configure* button next to *Provisioning* and then the *Details* button next to *Element Details*.
-Then select the *Server Mode* check box to see the new options.
+To configure these options, in the CI type wizard, click the *Configure* button next to *Provisioning* and then the *Details* button next to *Element Details*.
+Then select the *Server Mode* checkbox to see the new options.

 The *IP Address/Host* option can be set either to *any* or to *127.0.0.1*, to indicate that the elements will be listening to requests from the network